nextgraph-org/nextgraph-rs/sdk/js/shex-orm/README.md

 }
 ```

-For an example, see the [multi-framework-signals example application](../examples/multi-framework-signals/README.md).
+For an example, see the [expense-tracker-rdf example application](../examples/expense-tracker-rdf/README.md).

 ## Generated Output